shelbywom/Capstone/README.md

 </p>
 </p>
 <strong>How it Works</strong></p>
+The application is designed to automate large quantities of emails and parse them for relevant data.
+Afterward, the program will place the relevant data in a target google spreadsheet of choice.</p>
 The application consists of three main parts:</P>

 <ul><strong>index.html</strong>: This is the user interface of the web app.
 It contains a dropdown list for selecting a target Google Spreadsheet and a button to authorize the app.